alex-strobel/DPP-LabManual/Manual/Code-of-Conduct.md

 As Alex tends to postpone decisons, keep him reminded of his duty.
 Still, all team members can take part in any decision, but should also be prepared to do so.

+## We embrace open science principles and act accordingly.

+This means that all team members should adhere to the principles stated in the [OSIP Research Transparency Statement](https://tu-dresden.de/mn/psychologie/die-fakultaet/open-science/osip-research-transparency-statement) devised by the Open Science Initiative of the Faculty of Psychology (and ideally should sign it).
+At its core, this means that whenever possible, we

+- preregister our hypotheses
+- provide open data, code, and study materials
+- request or remind to adhere to open science principles as reviewers or committee members

+As yet, we have not arrived at a common framework how to do so, i.e., preregister at AsPredicted or at OSF) <!-- insert links -->, provide open data, code and materials via OSF, OpARA or GitHub <!-- insert links -->, or how to ideally request open data and code - for a start - when reviewing papers <!-- add template -->.
+Still, everyone of us should try their best to adhere to the principles outlined above and detailed in the OSIP Statement by whatever means.

 ## We adhere to common principles when using language.

 These common principles include that everything said and written should be as accessible and inclusive as possible.